espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Red Mantis Assassin Dedication.md

 * * *

-**Special** You cannot select another dedication feat until you have gained two other feats from the [[Red Mantis Assassin]] archetype.
+**Special** You cannot select another dedication feat until you have gained two other feats from the [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/Archetypes/Red Mantis Assassin]] archetype.